Free and Fast Shipping Free & Fast Shipping

 How Many Watts does a Refrigerator Use?

-Solar Well Pump?
+What is a Solar Well Pump?
 Reading How Many Watts does a Refrigerator Use?
 7 minutes Next Battery Backup for Garage Door Opener

 If you’re planning to buy a power generator, it’s essential to determine the required watts for your electronics and appliances.
 In this article, we’ll teach you how to compute your refrigerator’s power consumption and provide recommendations for a generator that will keep your fridge operating even during longer power outages.